zathrath03/CS525-SU18-Assignments/assign3/README.md

 ### Page - A PAGE_SIZE chunk of data, regardless of where it is stored
 ### Block - A storage location for a page on disk
 ### Frame - A storage location for a page in memory
-### PageFile - A file on disk that contains one or more blocks
+### PageFile - A file on disk that contains one or more pages
 ### PageFile Header - The portion of a PageFile that contains metadata for the PageFile
 ### Page Header - The portion of a page that contains metadata for the page
 ### Slot - A storage location for a record in a page